tombruijn/dotfiles/README.md

 ### Git

 Get the latest version of Git.
+Additional config will be done through the install script.

     brew install git